obarthel/amiga-smbfs/README.md

 Look at the last line describing process number 10: it shows the name of the file system program **smbfs** and the name of the *SMB* share it is connected to.

-To stop this file system and effectively unmount it, use the shell `Break` command; in this case you would enter `Break 10` to stop the file system.
+To stop this file system and effectively unmount it, use the shell `Break` command; in this case, you would enter `Break 10` to stop the file system.

 Note that the **smbfs** program may not quit immediately.
 It may have to wait until the last client has released all the resources it obtained from the file system.